domch/seralarm/README.md

 ```

 ### Run the Application
-The application run on the port 8000.
-There are two servers up an running: Express (for static assets) and Socket.io.
+The application runs on the port 8000.
+There are two servers up and running: Express (for static assets) and Socket.io.
+A friendly advice: Use PM2 for process monitoring!
 ```shell
 node server.js
 ```

+### Sound File
+The sound file is located under the project root '/sound/sound.mp3'.
+It can be replaced with any '.mp3' file.